 Every trust requires the appointment of a trustee that is authorized to manage the affairs of the trust.
 The selection of a trustee is crucial because, in many cases, this party will largely control the trust after the grantor is deceased.
 The grantor relies on (trusts) the trustee to faithfully carryout his/her wishes as written, and in compliance with all laws and regulations.
 This legal and ethical duty makes the trustee a fiduciary.

-This latter arrangement is one we generally recommend, allowing a trusted family member to work with us as the professional trustee who can ensure compliance with all fiduciary elements of the trust.
+This latter arrangement is one we generally recommend, allowing a trusted family member to work with us as the professional trustee, thereby ensuring compliance with all fiduciary elements of the trust.

-Among the many benefits are: expert trust knowledge, continuity and depth beyond having a single individual as trustee, an infrastructure for proper trust accounting, tax reporting and compliance, oversight and regular examination by state and federal agencies, impartiality in family matters, support and guidance when needed for the family member co-trustee.
+The many benefits of using a corporate, professional trustee include expert trust knowledge, continuity and depth of understanding beyond having a single individual as trustee, and an infrastructure for proper trust accounting, tax reporting and compliance.
+Additionally, the oversight and regular examination provided by state and federal agencies assures that the corporate trustee will act with impartiality in family matters and provide support and guidance when needed for the family member co-trustee.

 How Plimoth Investment Advisors Can Help

 At Plimoth Investment Advisors we can serve effectively as a sole trustee, a co-trustee, or a successor trustee, working with our clients to ensure professional fiduciary oversight of all trust accounts.
 We work collaboratively with your other trusted professionals including attorneys and accountants to form an effective team on your behalf.